-Mailchimp’s rebrand maintained the history and charm of the original design, while simultaneously looking ahead to include the endless possibility for what’s next.
+Mailchimp’s rebrand maintained the original design’s history and charm while simultaneously looking ahead to include the endless possibility for what’s next.

 We always recommend our clients approach their branding as Mailchimp did.

-Use broad strokes when coming up with important branding elements like your business name and logo design.
+Use broad strokes when coming up with essential branding elements like your business name and logo design.
 That way, you avoid limiting your business’ growth with rigid branding.

-It’s hard to know what Heineken was thinking when they created this TV ad.
+It’s hard to know what Heineken thought when they created this TV ad.